ryan-ahrari/Dell-Resilient-Kubernetes-Cluster-Availability/README.md

 ```
 <br> </br>

-Once you have the data directory, you can apply the persistent volume files that will be used to bind the pod to a particular worker nodes data directory, and then deploy the actual etcd cluster by doing
+Once you have the data directory, you can apply the persistent volume files that will be used to bind the pod to a particular worker nodes data directory, and then deploy the actual etcd cluster by doing:

 ```
    kubectl apply -f {YAML FILE}
 ```
+on the master node.
 With the following files (do them in order): pv1.yaml, pv2.yaml, pv3.yaml, StatefulSet.yaml
 <br> </br>
 You should now have a working Kubernetes cluster that is running etcd as an external service!